hikarilogo50smallred2

 How Is Basic Technique Effective?

-The best way to use your scissor is quite simple.
-With the thumb controlling the moving blade, use vertical movement to effect the cut.
+The best way to use your scissor is simple - With the thumb controlling the moving blade, use vertical movement cut.
 (Nos.
 12, 13, &14) This technique allows the pressure generated from the pivot design and the sharpness of the blades to do all of the work.
-It also keeps the hands and finger relaxed and in control, giving you more agility and radial freedom to move throughout the haircut.
+It keeps the hands and finger relaxed and in control, giving you more agility and radial freedom to move throughout the haircut.

 CM9-11